alex-bellon/wikipedia/README.md

 - [Naruto run](https://en.wikipedia.org/wiki/Naruto#Naruto_run) - a running style based on the way the characters run leaning forward with their arms behind their backs.
 - [Obsolete Occupations](https://en.wikipedia.org/wiki/Category:Obsolete_occupations)
 - [Pepsi Fruit Juice Flood](https://en.wikipedia.org/wiki/Pepsi_Fruit_Juice_Flood) - a flood of 176,000 barrels (28 million litres; 7.4 million US gallons) of fruit and vegetable juices into the streets of Lebedyan, Russia and the Don River, caused by the collapse of a PepsiCo warehouse.
+- [Pink Capitalism](https://en.wikipedia.org/wiki/Pink_capitalism) - the incorporation of the LGBT movement and sexual diversity to capitalism and the market economy, viewed especially in a critical lens as this incorporation pertains to the LGBT, Western, white, and affluent, upper middle class communities and market.
 - [Storm Area 51](https://en.wikipedia.org/wiki/Storm_Area_51) - an American Facebook event that took place on September 20, 2019, at Area 51, a United States Air Force (USAF) facility within the Nevada Test and Training Range, to raid the site in a search for extraterrestrial life.
 - [Sword of Damocles](https://en.wikipedia.org/wiki/Damocles) - King who hung a sword from a string above his head to represent the constant threat involved in ruling
 - [Toilet-related injuries and deaths](https://en.wikipedia.org/wiki/Toilet-related_injuries_and_deaths)
+- [Waffle House Index](https://en.wikipedia.org/wiki/Waffle_House_Index) - an informal metric named after the Waffle House restaurant chain and is used by the Federal Emergency Management Agency (FEMA) to determine the effect of a storm and the likely scale of assistance required for disaster recovery.

 ### Laws
 - [Statue forbidding Bearing of Armour](https://en.wikipedia.org/wiki/Statute_forbidding_Bearing_of_Armour) - was enacted in 1313 during the reign of Edward II of England.
 It decrees "that in all Parliaments, Treatises and other Assemblies, which should be made in the Realm of England for ever, that every Man shall come without all Force and Armour".